Islamic State–Taliban conflict: 2022

 On 23 September 2022 a car bomb exploded outside a mosque in the Wazir Akbar Khan neighbourhood of Kabul, Afghanistan.
 The explosion happened just as worshippers were leaving the building after finishing Friday prayers.
 Police said that seven people had been killed and 41 injured.

 On 30 September 2022, a suicide bomber blew himself up at the Kaaj education center in Dashte Barchi, a Hazara neighborhood in Kabul, killing at least 52 people and injuring 110 others.

 On 5 October 2022, 4 people were blown up and killed and a further 25 were wounded by an explosion at a mosque at the Ministry of Interior Affairs in Kabul.

-On 22 October 2022, The Taliban killed six ISKP members during a raid in Kabul.
+On 22 October 2022, The Taliban killed six ISIS–K members during a raid in Kabul.
 A Taliban spokesman says they were responsible for the September 2022 Kabul mosque bombing and the September 2022 Kabul school bombing.

 On 30 November 2022, at least 15 people were killed in a bombing at a madrasa in Aybak.

 On 2 December 2022, 2 men disguised in burqas attack a mosque while former Mujahideen leader and Afghan prime minister Gulbuddin Hekmatyar, was inside.
 The attackers killed a civilian and injured two others before being shot dead by security guards.
 Hekmatyar was unhurt.

 On 12 December 2022, insurgents attacked a hotel popular with Chinese nationals in Kabul, Afghanistan.
 At least three civilians were killed.
 Eighteen others, including foreigners, are reported to be among those injured.
 Islamic State – Khorasan Province claimed responsibility for the attack.
 Kabul's Emergency Hospital, run by an Italian non-profit near the attacked hotel in the Shahr-e-Naw area, reported receiving 21 casualties - 18 injured and three dead on arrival.

-On 27 December 2022, ISIS claimed responsibility for a car bombing that killed Abdulhaq Abu Omar, the Taliban police chief of the country’s northeastern Badakhshan province.
+On 27 December 2022, ISIS claimed responsibility for a car bombing that killed Abdulhaq Abu Omar, the Taliban police chief of the country's northeastern Badakhshan province.
 Omar is believed to be the highest-ranking Taliban security official slain since the Taliban took over Afghanistan in August 2021.